Councilmember says shots fired at his home seem unrelated to his candidacy

-Killeen Police Chief Charles ‘Chuck’ Kimble reported crime decreased citywide in 2018 compared to 2017 in a previous Herald article, however a drive-by shooting in the neighborhood of a city council candidate gave him a different perspective.
+Killeen Police Chief Charles ‘Chuck’ Kimble reported crime decreased citywide in 2018 compared to 2017 in a previous Herald article, however a drive-by shooting in the neighborhood of a City Council candidate gave the council candidate a different perspective.

 Tolly James Jr.’s home in the 1200 block of Bonner Drive was fired on at about 1:30 a.m.
 March 20, while he and his family were asleep, he confirmed.